 (If you're looking for a non-dairy protein powder, research suggests that pea protein produces similar results to whey.
 If you're on a plant-based diet, pea protein powder may be your best option.)

 But there are a few unique benefits of whey protein isolate vs. concentrate.

 Concentrates tend to be the cheapest sources of protein supplementation.
 This doesn't mean the product is low-quality, but it does mean it's not the highest purity for a protein powder.

 Whey isolates tend to have a higher price relative to concentrates for four reasons:

-Both whey protein concentrate and whey protein isolate have proven benefits, but whey protein isolate is a more pure form of whey protein and has a higher percentage of protein — sometimes much higher — than whey concentrate.
+Both whey protein concentrate and whey protein isolate have important benefits, but whey protein isolate is a purer form of whey protein and has a higher percentage of protein — sometimes much higher — than whey concentrate.

 If you buy a concentrate, it's possible that you're getting a protein that's only 25 percent protein by weight.

 Whereas if you use whey protein isolate, you're getting 90 percent protein by weight — so you'll know you're getting all the protein and amino acids you need to help support your goals.